-[Unsettled and a little frightened, EMMETT leaps away from her Addresses himself to his paraphenalia and the ordering of his "set."
-He is agitated and fearing the loss of control.
-Ma disappears.]
+[MA disappears.
+Unsettled and a little frightened, EMMETT leaps away from her vacuum.
+Addresses himself to his paraphenalia and the ordering of his "set."
+He is agitated and fearing the loss of control.]

-(Bellowing.)
+[Bellowing.]
 All right.
 Here we go?
 Gimme the White Girl.
-Carolyn!
-Carolyn!
+Princess!

-[Actress Carolyn enters with young, pretty face.
+[Actress PRINCESS enters with young, pretty face.
 Sees EMMETT and the others and, as if on cue, backs away in exaggerated fear.]